gcc-robotics/robot-motion-planning-labs/_posts/2014-07-01-lab1-why-marek-is-awesome.md

 zipUrl: https://github.com/gcc-robotics/robot-motion-planning-labs/archive/gh-pages.zip
 ---

-This guide describes the process to configure a Raspberry Pi Model B or Beaglebone Black to as a backup server to backup Windows or Linux machines using rsnapshot and then to sync those backups across multiple backup servers using rsync.
+This lab is designed to serve as a jump start into Linux and ROS.
+By the end of this lab you should be able to control your iRobot Create base with a teleoperated keyboard.

-This lab was written for Linux and tested under Ubuntu 14.04.
+This lab was written for Linux and tested under Ubuntu 14.04 LTS.

 Introduction to Linux
 --------------
 Someone please expand on this.

     Linux = OS (open source)

     Linux mascot = a penguin (Tux)

     Will be using Ubuntu 14.04 LTS

     CS/IS 172 = Linux class (GCC)

 Introduction to Robot Operating System (ROS)